cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 Hartzog and Silbey cite a study showing that co-workers who receive "workslop" (AI outputs that make more work or make no sense) start seeing their colleagues differently: less creative, less capable, less reliable, less trustworthy.
 That's institutional trust eroding in real-time.

 There's a darker psychological dimension here too.
-Designer Mike Monteiro recently pointed out that the AI industry's success depends on convincing people they're inadequate.
+Mike Monteiro recently pointed out that the AI industry's success depends on convincing people they're inadequate.
 Every time you open Google Docs and see those "Help me write" buttons, the message is clear: _you probably can't do this yourself_.
 We are not being built up by helpful tools.
 We're being torn down by tools that insist we can't function without them.

 ## The Theory Lives in the Institution